Shower System Rough-In Checklist Before Tiling the Wall

 • The valve body is installed at the correct depth.

-• The plaster guard lines up with the expected finished wall surface.
+• The plaster guard or depth guide matches the expected finished wall surface.

-• The trim plate can sit flat against the wall.
+• The trim plate can sit flat against the finished wall.

 • The handle has enough clearance to turn smoothly.

-Shower valve extension kit used when the valve is set too deep behind the finished wall.
+Shower valve extension kit for a valve set too deep behind the finished wall

 A compatible extension kit may help when the shower valve is slightly recessed behind the finished wall.

-A shower valve extension kit or custom extension piece may help when:
+A shower valve extension kit may help when:

 • The valve is only slightly recessed.

-• The trim plate can still cover the wall opening.
+• The trim plate still covers the wall opening.

 • The valve body is stable and leak-free.